nuxeo/doc.nuxeo.com-content/src/corg/coding-and-design-guidelines/maven-coding-rules.md

 {{/callout}}

-&nbsp;

 ## Make Use of Helper Plugins

 There are a lot of available Maven plugins which can help to check, enforce and improve your POMs.

-Versions have been removed from the following extracts: pick up the latest one from the dedicated sites and remember to define them in the&nbsp;`pluginManagement`section (and/or&nbsp;`reporting`section if relevant).
+Versions have been removed from the following extracts: pick up the latest one from the dedicated sites and remember to define them in the `pluginManagement`section (and/or `reporting`section if relevant).

 ### [maven-compiler-plugin](http://maven.apache.org/plugins/maven-compiler-plugin/)